JuanGonz56/Depth-Note/README.md

 ## Project Impact

 This extension demonstrates practical application of spatial UI concepts that are fundamental to next-generation display technology.
 The systematic approach to depth management, combined with intuitive user interactions, showcases skills directly relevant to developing interfaces for immersive display systems.

-The project emphasizes clean code architecture, user-centered design, and innovative approaches to traditional web interaction patterns - all essential qualities for front-end development in emerging display technologies.